Attingham Park: The Hills, Barons of Berwick

 The 2nd Lord Berwick reached financial ruin, and all the contents of the house were auctioned in 1827 and in 1829; some were purchased by his two brothers.
 He died in Italy in 1832, and his brother, William Noel-Hill, 3rd Baron Berwick inherited the estate.
 William was a diplomat, who was posted in Italy for 28 years; described by Lord Byron as 'the only one of the diplomatists whom I ever knew who really is Excellent’, his collection of Italian art and furniture became part of Attingham's collection upon his inheritance.
 This included the tableware by silversmith Paul Storr.
-William died in 1832, and his younger brother, Richard Noel-Hill, 4th Baron Berwick inherited; as the youngest son and a clergyman, he had not expected to inherit.
+William died in 1842, and his younger brother, Richard Noel-Hill, 4th Baron Berwick inherited; as the youngest son and a clergyman, he had not expected to inherit.
 His son, Richard Noel Noel-Hill, 5th Baron Berwick, inherited in 1848, and was a careful steward, introducing agricultural modernisations and clearing many of the estate's debts that had been accrued by his father and uncles.
 He lived at Cronkhill on the estate and whilst there invented to eponymous Cronkhill rifle.

 Richard was succeeded by his brother, William Noel-Hill, 6th Baron Berwick, in 1861, who was a colonel in the army, and chose to not live at Attingham.
 William died in 1882 and his nephew Richard Henry Noel-Hill, 7th Baron Berwick, inherited the estate.
 The 7th Baron had financial problems and sold family heirlooms to pay off debts.
+He died in 1897.

+20th century

-He died in 1897, and his nephew, Thomas Henry Noel-Hill, 8th Baron Berwick, inherited the estate.
+Thomas Henry Noel-Hill, 8th Baron Berwick (nephew of the 7th baron) inherited the estate.
 A diplomat, who worked in France, he added French decorative arts to the Attingham collection.
 He also had electricity installed in the house, and made improvements to the estate.

-During the First World War, Attingham was owned by Thomas, the 8th Lord Berwick.
-He had let the property to the Dutch-American Van Bergen family who encouraged the establishment of a hospital for wounded soldiers at Attingham.
+During the First World War, Attingham was owned by the 8th Lord Berwick who let the property to the Dutch-American Van Bergen family who encouraged the establishment of a hospital for wounded soldiers at Attingham.
 The hospital opened in October 1914 and by 1918 had 60 beds and an operating theatre.
 During the War, the 8th Lord Berwick served with the Shropshire Yeomanry and as a diplomat in Paris.
-Throughout the war years he corresponded with Teresa Hulton, whom he married in June 1919.
+Throughout the war years he corresponded with Teresa Hulton, daughter of the artist William Stokes Hulton, whom he married in June 1919.
 During the war, Teresa Hulton had worked with Belgian refugees in London and as a Red Cross nurse in Italy.
 The couple dedicated themselves to the renovation of the house, with Hulton taking on responsibility for the conservation of historic textiles.
-During the Second World War, Edgbaston Church of England Girls’ School was evacuated and lived in part of the house; it later hosted the Women's Auxiliary Air Force.
+During the Second World War, Edgbaston Church of England Girls' School was evacuated and lived in part of the house; it later hosted the Women's Auxiliary Air Force.